 “You don’t need to have a task for every action.
 No practitioner wants to scan a list of 100 tasks.
 But you do need identify your key tasks so that practitioners can identify what they are doing and the time spent doing it.
 This makes relating what you do to what you record as seamless as possible while providing data points that reflect efficiencies/inefficiencies in the actual work process.”

 How do *you* approach time-tracking?
 Let us know in the comments!
-And if you’re new to Streamtime, why not give our app a whirl and make use of the 14-day trial?
+And if you’re new to Streamtime, why not give our app a whirl, it’s free after all

 Oliver Lindberg is an independent editor, content consultant, and founder of Pixel Pioneers, a new series of affordable web events in the UK.
 Formerly the editor of net magazine, he has been involved with the web design and development industry for more than a decade, and helps businesses across the world create content that connects with their customers.
 He curates and chairs Generate, and is passionate about user experience, accessibility, and designing for social good.